 Can you check a cooler on a plane?

 Yes, you can check a cooler on an airplane, but it has to meet TSA guidelines.
-The TSA guidelines state no coolers greater than 62 linear inches and no melted ice in the cooler at the time you check-in.
+Many airlines set a checked baggage size limit of 62 linear inches, while TSA screening focuses on the contents of the bag, and making sure no melted ice is in the cooler at the time you check in.

 How many coolers can I take on a plane?